jphaugla/redisearchStock/README.md

 * Download stock files here
  [Stooq stock files](https://stooq.com/db/h/)
 * Once downloaded, move the file (it should be a directory called *data*) to the main redisearchStock directory
+  * Can combine the various stooq files at the daily level by including world, us, etc under this daily directory
+  * There is a separate file for each *stock* or *currency* with a long history of data.
+See instructions below for setting the environment variables to limit history load

 ### Set environment